Toyota announces open-source, “console-grade” proprietary game engine

 Toyota Connected North America, a subsidiary of Toyota Motor Corporation, recently announced that its proprietary game engine, Flourite, is currently in development.
-The engine works closely with Flutter, Google’s UI framework, and uses the Dart programming language to write both the game logic and interface.
-Its purpose is to yield high performance even on lower-end or embedded hardware, like running 3D graphics and interactive UI via in-vehicle systems.
+The engine works closely with Flutter, Google’s UI framework, and uses the Dart programming language to write both the game logic and user interface.
+Its purpose is to yield high performance even on lower-end or embedded hardware, with tasks such as running 3D graphics and interactive UI elements via in-vehicle systems being easy to execute.

 Four key features are currently being showcased on Flourite’s official webpage: